About Us

 Tetley Today

 We’re proud of being Canada’s #1 tea brand.
-With 186 years of experience, tea is totally our thing.
+With over 185 years of experience, tea is totally our thing.

 Our goal is simple: we make teas that help Canadians live better every day.
-Whether it’s kickstarting your mornings with a cup of well-loved Orange Pekoe, making it easier (and tastier) to get your daily vitamins and minerals with Super Teas, or helping you effortlessly hit your water goals with Cold Infusions.
+Whether it’s kickstarting your mornings with a cup of well-loved Orange Pekoe, making it easier (and tastier) to get your daily vitamins and minerals with Super Teas, or helping you live in the moment with Live Teas.
 There’s a tea for every moment.

-Cheers to teatime however you most enjoy it.
+Cheers to tea time however you enjoy it most.

 We’re committed to ensuring a better life for our farmers, better tea for you, and a better environment for everyone.